andreshermoso/project-mg/README.md

 - Conducting a 6-month analysis phase to evaluate team workflows and propose a comprehensive system revamp strategy.
 - Working with decision-makers to address chronic issues with inaccurate delivery estimates and misaligned development priorities.
 A strategic review of business goals and development resource allocation was required to optimize investment and output.

-After one year, I successfully delivered a set of advanced Atlassian Jira planning solutions, which included:
+After a year, I successfully delivered Atlassian Jira Advanced Roadmap planning solution, which included:

     Cross-functional dependency tracking

     Capacity allocation modeling

     Simulation-based planning scenarios

+These solutions significantly improved the organization’s ability to prioritize features, allocate development resources effectively, and produce more accurate software delivery estimates.